sagefy/sagefy/stories.md

 As a learner
 to learn
 I want to use a (non-assessment) card.
-(Needs API: Seq update non-assessment)
+(Needs Service: Seq update non-assessment)
 - [ ]
 As a learner
 to learn
 I want to use an assessment type card.
-(Needs API: Choice card score feedback)
+(Needs Service: Choice card score feedback)
 - [ ]
 As a learner
 to stay motivated
 I want to see my progress in the unit as I work on cards.
-(Needs API: Choice card score feedback)
+(Needs Service: Choice card score feedback)